← All Neighbourhood Guides

 Transit & Walkability

 Long Branch has two very different transit options, and understanding both is essential for buyers.
-The TTC 501 Queen streetcar runs along Lake Shore Boulevard West and terminates at Long Branch Loop, the historic western end-of-line terminus.
-The 501 provides service east toward downtown, but it is a long ride: door-to-door commute times to the Financial District typically run 55 to 70 minutes depending on time of day and traffic on Lake Shore.
+The 507 Long Branch streetcar operates along Lake Shore Boulevard West between Long Branch Loop and Humber Loop; the route number was restored to this section of Lake Shore service in November 2023.
+From Humber Loop, riders transfer toward downtown, and it is a long ride: door-to-door commute times to the Financial District typically run 55 to 70 minutes depending on time of day and traffic on Lake Shore.
+Lake Shore service normally includes the 507 Long Branch streetcar between Long Branch Loop and Humber Loop; during the 2026 Long Branch Loop track-renewal project, 507 replacement buses are operating between those loops (this phase runs into late 2026, subject to change), so check the TTC trip planner for current service before travelling.
 Buyers who plan to commute downtown by streetcar daily should test this route during peak hours before committing.

 The better commute story for Long Branch is the GO Train.
-Long Branch GO Station, on the Lakeshore West line, reaches Union Station in approximately 30 to 35 minutes.
+Long Branch GO Station, on the Lakeshore West line, reaches Union Station in approximately 20 to 30 minutes, depending on the scheduled trip and current service conditions.
 This is faster than many buyers realize, and it is dramatically underused relative to the streetcar option.
 For buyers who work downtown or near Union, the GO Train makes Long Branch competitive on commute time with many more centrally located Toronto neighbourhoods.
 For errands and daily movement within the neighbourhood, most households rely on cars: walkability to retail is moderate at best, and there is no subway station within the neighbourhood.
 The nearest TTC subway station is Kipling (Line 2), accessible by TTC bus.

-Union Station 30 to 35 min (GO Train) Lakeshore West GO from Long Branch GO Station; also 55 to 70 min by 501 streetcar
+Union Station 20 to 30 min (GO Train) Lakeshore West GO from Long Branch GO Station; also 55 to 70 min by streetcar

 Financial District 35 to 45 min (GO + walk) GO to Union, then walk or subway; 35 to 45 min by car via Gardiner depending on traffic